 53 Pages Posted: 21 Nov 2019 Last revised: 21 Sep 2021

-We propose a novel dynamic approach to forecast the weights of the global minimum variance portfolio (GMVP).
-We exploit that the GMVP weights can be obtained as the population coefficients of a linear regression of one benchmark return on a vector of return differences.
-This enables us to derive a consistent loss function from which we can infer the optimal GMVP weights without imposing any distributional assumptions on the returns.
-In order to capture time variation in the assets' conditional covariance structure, we model the portfolio weights through a recursive least squares (RLS) scheme as well as by generalized autoregressive score (GAS) type dynamics.
+We propose a novel dynamic approach to forecast the weights of the global minimum variance portfolio (GMVP) for the conditional covariance matrix of asset returns.
+The GMVP weights are the population coefficients of a linear regression of a benchmark return on a vector of return differences.
+This representation enables us to derive a consistent loss function from which we can infer the optimal GMVP weights without imposing any distributional assumptions on the returns.
+In order to capture time variation in the returns' conditional covariance structure, we model the portfolio weights through a recursive least squares (RLS) scheme as well as by generalized autoregressive score (GAS) type dynamics.
 Sparse parameterizations combined with targeting towards nonlinear shrinkage estimates of the long-run GMVP weights ensure scalability with respect to the number of assets.
 We apply these models to daily stock returns, and find that they perform well compared to existing static and dynamic approaches in terms of both the expected loss and unconditional portfolio variance.

-Keywords: Consistent loss function, Elicitability, Generalized autoregressive score, Recursive least squares, Forecasting
+Keywords: Consistent loss function, Elicitability, Forecasting, Generalized autoregressive score, Nonlinear shrinkage, Recursive least squares.

 JEL Classification: C14, C32, C51, C53, C58, G11, G17

 Suggested Citation: Suggested Citation